 David is a member of the Forbes Business Council and a noted speaker and trainer.
 Recent media appearances include WCBS News Radio, WCBS Small Business Spotlight, nj.com, NJ Spotlight and Advancing Philanthropy magazine.

 David received his bachelor’s degree in public administration from John Jay College of Criminal Justice.
-David is a trustee of the New Jersey Hall of Fame.
-He is Vice Chair of the Board of Trustees of Camp Nejeda Foundation, serving children and teens with type 1 diabetes.
-David serves on the Board of the New Jersey Chapter of the Association of Fundraising Professionals, where he chaired the 2021 Conference on Philanthropy.
-David is also a Task Force and Club Member for the Park Avenue Club and Foundation in Florham Park.
+He is an active member of the community, having served as Vice Chair of the Board of Trustees of Camp Nejeda Foundation, and also as a trustee of the New Jersey Chapter of the Association of Fundraising Professionals, where he chaired the 2021 Conference on Philanthropy.
+David is a current trustee of the New Jersey Hall of Fame.

 Julia Kathan is a communications, public relations and media executive with deep experience in the worlds of nonprofits and network news, helping to make sure clients of The Munshine Group solve their challenges and meet — and exceed — their goals.
 She brings the writing, editing and creative skills needed to craft and deliver compelling, spot-on messaging.